 If the MariaDB database to which you want to connect is on your local computer then the server must be either "localhost" or "127.0.0.1".
-If the port number you chose during the installation of MariaDB is different from "3308" as shown on the screenshot above, you will need to change the port number to the correct one and click Ok.
-More details on how to manage database connections are given in section 2.5.2 below.
+If the port number you chose during the installation of MariaDB is different from "3308" as shown on the screenshot above, you will need to change the port number to the one you used during the installation of MariaDB and click Ok.
+More details on how to manage database connections are given in paragraph 2.5.2 below.

 After successful login, the Climsoft front-end will appear as shown (Figure 8).
-From the front-end, you can access all the components of the Climsoft CDMS, either through the top menu or by clicking the icons on the Welcome screen.
+From the front-end, you can access all the components of the Climsoft, Climate Data Management System (CDMS), either through the top menu or by clicking the icons on the Welcome screen.

-However, a user will be able to access only the features corresponding to the privileges associated with the user- group to which they belong.
+However, a user will be able to access only the features corresponding to the privileges associated with the user- group to which they belong to.